-FALL 2014 Applications are now open.
+FALL 2014 Applications are closed.

 The Department of Structural Engineering will be accepting applications to our graduate program beginning mid-August at gradapply.ucsd.edu.
 The deadline to submit an application for 2014-15 is January 6, 2014.